Professor Works to Grant Solar Energy Access to Communities

 Assistant Professor Gilbert Michaud has previously conducted research into solar projects and will continue with a new grant.
 (Photo courtesy of Gilbert Michaud)

-Assistant Professor of Environmental Policy Gilbert Michaud, along with partners from the University of Pennsylvania and the University of Indiana, will conduct research into solar panel installation projects using a $2.5 million research grant they received from the U.S. Department of Solar Energy.
+Assistant Professor of Environmental Policy Gilbert Michaud, along with partners from the University of Pennsylvania and Indiana University, will conduct research into solar panel installation projects using a $2.5 million research grant they received from the U.S. Department of Energy.

 Michaud said his research will focus on energy justice — ensuring citizens are educated by the government about proposed solar projects so they can have a say in them.